 HydraProbe is a rugged soil sensor with patented technology that provides continual, consistent accuracy measuring the three most significant soil parameters simultaneously—moisture, salinity and temperature.
 The most scientifically researched soil sensor in the world.

 The Stevens GroPoint Profile provides cost-effective measurement of volumetric water content over multiple depths using a single probe, eliminating the cumbersome excavation required for multiple sensors placed at different depths.

 Stevens soil monitoring stations will typically use either cellular or GOES for telemetry.
-For cellular (CDMA/GPRS/HSPA), eTracker is a cellular gateway which provides “virtual” cloud-based data logging, and therefore doesn’t require a physical data logger.
+For cellular (CDMA/GSM/HSPA), both Avo and eTracker are cellular gateway which provide “virtual” cloud-based data logging, and therefore don’t require a physical data logger.
 All data is sent to the cloud for storage (with a backup stored locally) and the station can be configured remotely.
-For GOES, we offer the Stevens SatComm GOES transmitter which is also available with an integrated data logger.

 Retrieving data is simple with Stevens-Connect, our cloud-based software that requires no infrastructure to scale to any number of stations or users.
 Use it to configure your station, visualize your data, analyze measurements, manage alarms, perform calculations, and set up data routing.
 Alternatively, you can have the data sent to any other HTTP or FTP destination or 3rd-party software like Aquarius or WISKI.

 Stations built on a platform other than Avo require a power source (battery and solar panel is typical for remote deployments) and a power regulator.
 SOLO is great choice because it’s a solar charge regulator, intelligent power manager and power system sensor all-in-one (it also allows remote power cycling through eTracker).